Sound familiar?

 Now count how many estimates you gave out last year that never signed.
 If you're like most builders doing 20-40 estimates per month with a 25-30% close rate, that's hundreds of unsigned proposals.
 Each one represents a backyard that should have your name on it.

-We pull your database from wherever it lives — Poologics, ProDBX, Buildertrend, Jobber, a shared Google Sheet, or the filing cabinet in the back office.
+We pull your database from wherever it lives -- Poologics, ProDBX, Buildertrend, Jobber, a shared Google Sheet, or the filing cabinet in the back office.
 We clean it, deduplicate it, and segment by opportunity type.
-A homeowner who got an $85K gunite estimate 6 months ago needs a very different message than a couple who grabbed your card at the home & garden show 2 years ago.
+An $85K gunite estimate from 6 months ago needs a very different message than a home show card from 2 years ago.

-We run SMS reactivation campaigns under your company name.
+SMS reactivation campaigns run under your company name.
 Not robocalls.
 Not email blasts.
-Real, conversational text messages that sound like they're coming from your design consultant.
-Because the homeowner sees your name, remembers the 3D rendering you showed them, and thinks "yeah, we've been meaning to do that."
+Conversational text messages that sound like they're coming from your design consultant.
+The homeowner sees your name, remembers the 3D rendering, and thinks 'yeah, we've been meaning to do that.'

 You don't write the messages.
 You don't manage replies.
-You don't chase anyone.
 You show up to the design consultation with both decision-makers at the table.

 You run the on-site consultation.
 Walk them through updated renderings.
-Talk gunite vs. fiberglass.
-Discuss the phased approach if budget is tight — pool now, outdoor kitchen next year.
+Discuss the phased approach if budget is tight -- pool now, outdoor kitchen next year.
 Close the contract.
 Collect the excavation deposit.
 Your old estimates become this season's build schedule.
-Your new leads never fall through the cracks again.

-Think about it: an Angi lead costs you $150 and gets shared with 4 other builders.
-A reactivated estimate costs you nothing until they're sitting at the table with you — and they already liked you enough to request a proposal the first time.
+An Angi lead costs $150 and gets shared with 4 other builders.
+A reactivated estimate costs you nothing until they're sitting at the table with you -- and they already liked you enough to request a proposal the first time.

 Every one of these businesses was sitting on data they'd given up on.